Effective October 1, 2018 | Last Update November 6, 2023

 - Business Operations: to develop aggregate analysis and business intelligence that enable us to operate, protect, make informed decisions about, and report on the performance of our business.

-- Service Improvement: to continually improve our Services, including adding new features or capabilities.
-For example, we use error reports to improve security features of our Services, and usage data to determine new features or Services to prioritize.
+- Website and/or Services Improvement: to continually improve our Website and/or Services, including adding new features or capabilities.
+For example, we use error reports to improve security features of our Website and/or Services, and usage data to determine new features or Services to prioritize.

 Where we have your consent